hoylen/strict_config/README.md

 ## Features

 - Built-in validation for error checking:
-    - Detects missing mandatory values.
+    - Detects missing mandatory items.
     - Optional scalar values can be assigned default values.
     - Maximum and/or minimum limits can be specified for integer values.
     - Permitted strings can be specified to restrict possible string values.
     - Leading and trailing whitespace in strings removed by default.
     - Multiple whitespace in strings replaced with a single space by default.
     - Empty and blank strings rejected by default.
-    - List values that are empty can be prohibited.
+    - Empty list values are accepted by default.
+Defaults can be changed.
-    - Unexpected values in the config can be detected.
+    - Unexpected items in the config can be detected.

-- Configs can contain logging levels for use with the Dart _logging_ package.
+- Configs can contain logger levels for use with the Dart _logging_ package.

 - Does not use Dart annotations, so programs can be compiled with _dart2native_.